-The Great Park Garden Coalition is a community-based nonprofit organization staffed by a Board of Directors and Steering Committee and a very energetic group of over 400 members and volunteers.
-Formed in 2017 with a mandate to save the 2007-approved botanic garden at the Great Park, we have come a long way in less than a year.
-We all have one goal in common – to ensure that future generations have the opportunity to share the beauty and knowledge to be found at the Great Park Botanical Garden.
+The Great Park Garden Coalition is a community-based 501c3 nonprofit organization formed in 2017 with a mandate to save the 2007-approved botanic garden at the Great Park.
+Since then we have tirelessly collaborated with city leaders, staff and consultants to preserve a site for the garden and develop world class concept plans.
+We all have one goal in common – to ensure that future generations have the opportunity to share the beauty and knowledge to be found at the Great Park Botanic Garden.

 OUR MISSION

-The Great Park Garden Coalition is currently focused on ensuring that the 59-acre botanical garden in the approved 2007 Master Plan for the Great Park is preserved.
-This includes assurances that the land is safe from redesignation for other purposes.
-The Great Park Garden Coalition’s ultimate mission is to envision, inspire, protect, and guide thoughtful leaders in creating and building a world-class destination garden for generations to come.
+The Great Park Garden Coalition’s ultimate mission is to envision, inspire, protect, and guide thoughtful leaders in creating and building a world-class destination garden at the Great Park in Irvine for generations to come.

 OUR QUEST